luizsants/Node.js-Stream-Server/README.md

-# Node.js-Stream-Server
-CRUD with stream that handle upload of a csv file
+CRUD with stream that handle upload of csv file

+npm i npm run dev

+*open a new terminal and run node ./streams/file-uploader.js